‘Slow down, save a life.’

-- Emergency vehicles with lights and sirens activated are given the right of way when proceeding through intersection.
+- Emergency vehicles with lights and sirens activated are given the right of way when proceeding through an intersection.
 Other vehicles are to stop and pull over to the right side to allow emergency vehicles to pass through the intersection safely.

-- Flashing red lights at an intersection act as a stop sign, vehicles must come to a stop before crossing the stop line or crosswalk.
+- Flashing red lights at an intersection act as a stop sign.
+Vehicles must come to a stop before crossing the stop line or crosswalk.
 Vehicles facing flashing amber lights may proceed with caution after yielding to pedestrians and other traffic in the intersection.

 - Signal lights changing from green to yellow means slow down.
 Drivers proceeding through intersections on yellow lights by speeding up or engaging in other dangerous driving patterns risk facing fines.

-- Although drivers are permitted to turn right on a red light in Alberta unless otherwise marked, vehicles must come to a complete stop prior to entering the intersection and may proceed only when safe to do so.
+- Although drivers are permitted to turn right on a red light in Alberta (unless otherwise marked), vehicles must come to a complete stop prior to entering the intersection and may proceed only when safe to do so.

 - Vehicles should not engage an intersection if there exists the probability that they will end up impeding other traffic.
 Keep intersections clear so that other traffic may proceed if the signal lights change colour.